“What!” Ify exclaimed in shock.

 “Words can’t describe how sorry I am for everything.
 I want you to know that if I could go back to change things, I would, I shouldn’t have left you for Sharon.
 I will regret that for the rest of my life.
 And I am very grateful to you for finding it in your heart to forgive me.
 You don’t know how much it means to me.”

-Beatrice’s glistened with tears as she smiled her forgiveness.
+Beatrice’s eyes glistened with tears as she smiled her forgiveness.
 Ify entered and glanced between them.
 “Am I interrupting?”

 Beatrice chuckled and wiped her tears.
 “No dear.
 Are you ready?”

 “Yes ma.”
 Ify replied.

 Beatrice hugged her tenderly.
 “Be careful.
 Take care of yourself, okay?”

 Beatrice let her go and faced Johnson.
 To his greatest surprise, she hugged him too.